hanshnnn/hanshin-cyber/content/write-ups/overthewire/bandit/part-4.md

 2. Echo the password after establishing `nc` connection, as mentioned above the default address for localhost is `127.0.0.1`

-## Level 15 - Sending Message to Port
+## Level 16 - Secure Connection with SSL

 > ❓Description